 Managing Regulations & Compliance

-We comply with all waste disposal regulations in our global markets.
+We are committed to complying with all waste disposal regulations in our global markets.
 Established in 1994, the European Union Packaging Directive requires member states to implement measures to reduce waste generated throughout a product’s lifecycle.
 In Germany, for example, we must file a monthly report on the amount of product shipped and associated waste.
-Portions of the EU’s new Circular Economy strategy, announced in 2015, strengthen the emphasis on producer responsibility for waste.
+Portions of the EU’s new Circular Economy strategy strengthen the emphasis on producer responsibility for waste.

 Solid Waste Management

-Edwards has a goal to reduce solid waste 20 percent by 2020 from our 2015 baseline.
-Our facilities each have responsibility for implementing waste reduction practices to achieve this target.
+Edwards’ aims to reduce solid waste 20 percent by 2020 from our 2015 baseline.
+Each of our facilities are responsible for implementing waste reduction practices to achieve this target.

-- Our Anasco operation in Puerto Rico focuses on waste minimization and has increased recycling efforts since our initial evaluation in 2010.
+- Our Anasco, Puerto Rico, location focuses on waste minimization and has increased recycling efforts since our initial evaluation in 2010.